Dating Tips, Dating Advice and Dating Help for Online Dating

 Remember the golden rule - NEVER SEND MONEY TO ANYONE YOU MEET ONLINE.

-Many online dating scams originate in African nations such as Nigeria, Ghana or Ivory Coast due to the low per capita income, high rates of unemployment, high rates of coruption and ineffective policing.
 The money extracted from victims in North America, Europe and Australia translates to huge fortunes for the scammers who are willing to put weeks or months of work into getting a good payout.
-Both men and women are targets, many scammers are well educated and all are heartless so read on for common African online dating scams and protect yourself.
+Both men and women are targets.

 Also known as the advance fee scam this is an oldie but a goody.
 Supposedly named after a defunct piece of Nigerian Law the 419 scam has been operating in various incarnations for years.
 The basic idea is that you’re contacted by someone who has access to large sums of money and wishes to move them through your bank account.
 They might say that someone has died leaving millions or they might be a corrupt government official draining federal funds and they want to share this unbelievable fortune with you.
 All they need is a sum of your money to get things rolling or to cover bank fees.
 Whatever creative, captivating and greed inducing story you read know this: it’s a scam.
 However much you send, you will never see the money again.